East Carolina vs. Navy NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

+- Saturday's total is 0.8 points lower than the two team's combined 47.3 points per game average.

-- The two teams combine to average 47.3 points per game, 0.8 more than the total in this contest.
+- The 54.9 points per game these two squads have allowed to opponents this season are 8.4 more than the 46.5 over/under in this contest.

-- This contest's over/under is 8.4 points fewer than the 54.9 these two squads combine to give up per game in 2021.
+- In 2021, games involving the Midshipmen have averaged a total of 48.7 points, 2.2 more than the set total in this contest.

 East Carolina Stats and Trends